UglyDonkey/cncjs-pendant-gpio/README.md

 ## debounceTimeout
 Default is 20 ms

+## port
+If not specified then pendant tracks ports and connect to first opened (you probably already did it in cncjs app).
+If you have only one controller connected it's probably enough for you.
+In case of multiple controllers you can use this field to select port witch should be used.
+You can also specify that in [command](#usage).

 ## pin
 Every pin is described as an object.
 Field `type` defines type of pin.